lisa-lumos/Snowflake/04-data-unloading-from-sf.md

 Snowflake supports specifying a SELECT statement (instead of a table) in the COPY INTO command, the query results are written into one or more files (SINGLE = FALSE is default, MAX_FILE_SIZE determines maximum file size, PARTITION BY for partitioning) in the specified loc.

+(updated to https://docs.snowflake.com/en/user-guide/data-unload-considerations.html), will update this chapter later.